Duet3D/wiki-content/User_manual/Tuning/Input_shaping.md

 # Introduction

 This page describes the reasons for using input shaping and the support for input shaping in RepRapFirmware.
-Note, as at firmware version 3.4, input shaping is only applied to axis motors driven directly from the Duet3 main board, not to axis motors driven from CAN-connected expansion boards.
+In firmware version 3.4 and earlier input shaping is only applied to axis motors driven directly from the Duet3 main board, not to axis motors driven from CAN-connected expansion boards.
+Firmware 3.5 and later support input shaping on expansion boads too.

 # What is ringing?